qr kod na stranku

 For the 12 years following 1974 the county had a two-tier system of local government; district councils shared power with the Merseyside County Council.
 The county council was abolished in 1986, and so its districts (the metropolitan boroughs) are now effectively unitary authority areas.

-neighbours: Cheshire, Lancashire, Greater Manchester
+Neighbours: Cheshire, Lancashire, Greater Manchester

-subregions: East Merseyside, Liverpool, Sefton, Wirral
+Subregions: East Merseyside, Liverpool, Sefton, Wirral

-Suggested citation: Michal Páleník: EU regions - Merseyside - UKD7, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/UKD7
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Merseyside – UKD7, IZ Bratislava, retrieved from: https://www.iz.sk/PUKD7, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/UKD7